RosettaCommons/documentation/Updates-beta-genpot.md

 **Notes:**

-* Requires numpy and scipy installed to run the script.
+* Requires numpy and scipy installed in order to run the script.
 * Requires numba installation for --am1bcc option.
 This can be readily installed through Anaconda.

 ## Ligand docking